BLW first foods

 There are so many yummy ways you can introduce your baby to the different tastes and textures of white meats and fish.

-Roast, bake or grill chicken and then cut it into thin strips or little pea sized chunks.
+Try to make it as soft and tender as possible.
 It’s always a good idea to double check the chicken is cooked through and not pink inside before offering some to baby.

 Roast or grill your turkey and cut it into small pieces to offer to baby.